rezkhaleghi/pocketjack-portfolio/README.md

 - Navigate through the sections using the browser.
 - The **Projects** and **Client Projects** sections feature a carousel for browsing multiple items (auto-advances every 5 seconds, pauses on hover).
 - The **Music** section includes embedded YouTube players for tracks and links to external platforms.
-- The **Skills** section displays skills in a pyramid layout, with technical skills in a reverse pyramid and hobbies/languages in normal pyramids.
+- The **Skills** section displays technical skills and hobbies in a responsive grid, with glowing hover effects on cards, sourced from `data.rs`.
+- The **Languages** section features circular progress rings indicating proficiency levels for English, German, and Persian, driven by `LANGUAGE_DATA` in `data.rs` and rendered by `lang.rs`.
 - The **Experience** section presents a timeline of professional roles.

 ## License